Hialeah/problems/README.md

-C++ Programming Exercises.
-Difficulty: Easy = Medium

-Candy Bar Sales
-Write a program that calculates how much a student organization earns during its fund raising candy sale.
-The program should prompt the user to enter the number of candy bars sold and the amount the organization earns for each bar sold.
-It should then calculate and display the total amount earned.

-Baseball Costs
-Using Program 1-1 as an example, write a program that calculates how much a little league baseball team spent last year to purchase new baseballs.
-The program should prompt the user to enter the number of baseballs purchased and the cost of each baseball.
-It should then calculate and display the total amount spent to purchase the baseballs.

 Sum of Two Numbers
 Write a program that stores the integers 62 and 99 in variables, and stores the sum of these two in a variable named total.
 Display the total on the screen.